 Hello all!
 I study Government and Near Eastern Studies at Cornell University.
 I enjoy learning about International Affairs, events and trends in the Middle East (especially relating to democracy and regime type), and the impacts of French colonialism.
 This summer I will be doing research about the impacts of French colonialism on the education system in Tunisia.

 Hello!
-I'm a second year Biology student at the University of Leeds and I'm part of the 2024 Scholars cohort.
+I'm a third year Biology student at the University of Leeds and I'm part of the 2024 Scholars cohort.
+I'm currently on an industrial placement working in digital marketing, looking to build expertise in the sustainable health tech space.

 I have been trying to figure people out for a long time and I thought what better way than to explore the wonders of neuroscience in my first year research project!?